Mindset plays such an important role in our lives.

 Another important element of the repurposing mindset is to be open-minded to opportunities that come along.

 We covered a number of great examples of this as part of our It Started with Content series.

 One was the story of Ella Mills, who created the food blog Deliciously Ella in 2012.
 This went from being a simple passion project to making her into a household name.
 She now has published cookbooks, a podcast, merchandise and even her own restaurant!

 After pursuing blogging as a hobby, Ella noticed that she took things further than she had planned and began to expand her content empire.
 You can read more about Ella’s story in our case study here.

 Treat your content like a start-up

-On the one hand, start-ups need to do a lot of planning.
-They need to have goals, objectives, financial projections – they need to know where they are heading.
+Start-ups need a lot of planning, goals, objectives, and financial projections – in other words, they need to know where they are heading.

 Start-ups are also very nimble.
 That’s what helps start-ups compete against more established, incumbent organizations.
 They can act fast and jump on opportunities when they arise.

 We believe content should be treated the same.

 Planning is important, both on the content creation and content repurposing sides.
 And equally, being nimble and open to new opportunities is also super important when it comes to content.